 Spring wildflowers © Judith Duk

-An agriculturally prosperous region, blessed with plenty of sun, Darling is a must-see destination, a magical place where horse-carriages still canter past quaint Victorian cottages, and where the most stressful decision to make each day is which restaurant or which wine farm to try next.
+Agriculturally prosperous and blessed with plenty of sun, Darling is a must-see destination.
+It is a magical place where horse-carriages still canter past quaint Victorian cottages and the most stressful decision of the day is which restaurant or wine farm to try next.

 Darling is also home to an annual Wildflower Show (August to September), where the famous Namaqualand Daisies can be viewed in all their glory.